12 Most Beautiful Places in Oregon (Nature Spots + Small Towns)

 Five short interpretive trails offer different perspectives of these geological wonders.
 The wheelchair-accessible Painted Hills Overlook Trail provides the most iconic views.
 For the full experience, I recommend visiting after a light rain when colors become most vibrant.

 Explore all three units of John Day Fossil Beds National Monument: the Painted Hills, Sheep Rock, and Clarno.
 Each reveals distinct ancient Oregon ecosystems.
 The remote location provides spectacular night sky viewing.
-Pack a picnic and your camera for an unforgettable day trip.
+Pack a picnic and your camera for an unforgettable day trip at one of Oregon’s best hidden gems.

 Scenic view of Painted Hills, showcasing nature's colorful palette in all its glory.